 Reducing our environmental impact with the Total Ecosolutions label

 To help all of our customers reduce their environmental footprint, we created the Total Ecosolutions program and its associated label in 2009.
 The objective is to offer innovative products and services with an environmental performance that is significantly higher than market standards.
-In 2015, the CO2 emissions avoided across the life cycle of more than 90 Total Ecosolutions-labelled products amounted to 1.7 million metric tons, equivalent to the emissions of 190,000 Europeans*.

 The program targets customers in numerous sectors, including transportation, housing, agriculture, infrastructure and manufacturing.
 The products and services offered are the result of a collaborative approach involving our customers and suppliers.
 They are also based on a multi-disciplinary approach that brings together Research and Development, Marketing and Strategy.
 The relevance of the data selected to measure the environmental benefit of these products and the entire labeling process are subject to an external verification by the audit firm EY.